Automagic Things

 Your product is your content, and what you can do with it, with AI, that is mostly data

-The adage: garbage in, garbage out, applies more than ever.
+The computing adage: garbage in, garbage out, applies more than ever.
 Data works from input to get output.
-The more meaningful, factual data, the better the output.
+The more meaningful, unbiased, factual data, the better the output.

 Data works from input to processing, analysis, inference, and recommendation.
-This requires good.
-One must work with facts and context, and the job of the proxy is to make meaning.
+This requires a solid foundation built on facts and context, and the job of great software is to make meaning.

 Expecting to show meaningful results?
-Make sure it’s easy to ingest data that matters, that means if someone needs to upload data, map files, import tableau, etc. that yoru uploading and field mapping tools are optimzed to make that process smooth or better yet, use systems that parse the data for them, create a sample set to validate the data has been ported correctly (this also builds trust by showing what happens behind the scenes), allow users to make the necessary corrections.
+Make sure it’s easy to ingest data that matters, that means if someone needs to upload data, map files, import tableau, etc. that the uploading and field mapping tools are optimized to make that process smooth or better yet, use systems that parse the data for them, create a sample set to validate the data has been ported correctly (this also builds trust by showing what happens behind the scenes), and allow users to make the necessary corrections.

 Missing data?
 No problem.
 First, diagnose the problem: